 Yes.
-If the court determines that removal is necessary for the welfare of the child the court can petition to have the child temporarily removed.
-If the child is removed the courts must hold a hearing, at which the parents may be present, within ten days of removal to determine the length and of the removal.
-Should the court decide that it is in the child's best interest to remain out of the home, the court will hold a second hearing, within a reasonable time, to determine what services can be offered to best facilitate the return of the child to the parent's home.
+If the court determines that removal is necessary for the welfare of the child the court can order a temporary removal.
+If the child is removed, the court that ordered removal must hold a hearing within ten days of removal to determine the length of the removal.
+The parents may be present at this hearing.
+If the court decides that it is in the child's best interest to remain out of the home, the court will hold a second hearing, within a reasonable time, to determine what services can be offered to best facilitate the return of the child to the parent's home.

-The court aims to assist families in need allowing for the quick return of the child to the home; however, after the required investigations, should the court find that the best interest of the child requires that the child not return to their home, the court may direct the County Attorney or the child's attorney to begin proceedings to terminate parental rights.
+The court's goal is to provide the services needed to enable the quick return of the child to the home; however, after the required investigations, should the court find that the best interest of the child requires that the child not return to their home, the court may direct the County Attorney or the child's attorney to begin proceedings to terminate parental rights.
 Note: Parental rights will not be terminated when a child is placed outside the home because he or she is found to be delinquent (i.e., to have broken the law).